cherkavi/cheat-sheet/redis.md

 * reject all types of 'write' operations in case of "Out of Memory"

 ## commands
-* MONITOR - show all executed commands
+* MONITOR - show all executed commands ( for debugging purposes only !!! )
 * DBSIZE - print current DB size
 * MEMORY USAGE <key>
 * SLOWLOG GET 2 - investigating slow operations